 ERCOT, after consultation with stakeholders, has determined that a new Market Participant type is needed to address the unique attributes of entities that operate Direct Current (DC) Ties.
 NPRR857, Creation of Direct Current Tie Operator Market Participant Role and NOGRR177, Related to NPRR857, Creation of Direct Current Tie Operator Market Participant Role, created the role of “Direct Current Tie Operator” (DCTO) and established new requirements for DCTOs.
 NPRR857 and NOGRR177 were approved by the ERCOT Board of Directors on October 9, 2018.
 ERCOT will begin development of the software changes to implement NPRR857 and NOGRR177 upon Southern Cross Transmission LLC’s (“Southern Cross”) provision of funding for those changes, as provided in the memorandum of understanding between ERCOT and Southern Cross.

 Additionally, Southern Cross has informed ERCOT that it does not wish to proceed with revisions to ERCOT Bylaws that would enable Southern Cross to join an appropriate market segment at this time.
 ERCOT rules do not require that a Market Participant belong to an ERCOT market segment.
-Consequently, ERCOT concludes that the ERCOT Bylaws should not be revised to enable Southern Cross to join an appropriate market segment
+Consequently, ERCOT concludes that the ERCOT Bylaws should not be revised to enable Southern Cross to join an appropriate market segment.
+Should Southern Cross or any other Entity associated with the Southern Cross DC Tie wish to pursue membership in a Market Segment in the future, the ERCOT Bylaws and Bylaws change process in effect at the time of the application will apply.

 Reasons for Determination: